chiemezie1/AiNewsAssist/README.md

    Open your web browser and navigate to `http://localhost:3000`.

 ## Usage
-After starting the application, users can sign up or log in from the home page.
-Once logged in, users are brought to the dashboard, where news stories are automatically loaded based on their choices.
+On starting the application, users can sign up or log in from the home page.
+Once logged in, users are brought to the dashboard, where news stories are automatically loaded.
 The left sidebar allows users to personalize their news stream by selecting specific categories or sources.
-The main part shows the news, and readers can click on any story to see an AI-generated summary.
+The main part shows the news, and readers can click on any story to read AI-generated summary.
 In addition, a Gemini AI chatbot is available in the lower right corner of the dashboard, allowing users to ask questions and receive real-time insights or summaries.

 ## Demo